turingschool/curriculum/source/projects/monsterporium/extracting_responsibilities.markdown

 ### Refactor

-What does "North" have to do with the concept of a Robot?
+What does "North" have to do with the concept of a `Robot`?
 Nothing.

 Return to your code with your pair.
 For the next 15 minutes, attempt to: